makma/fingerprintjs.com/content/blog/incognito-mode-detection-detecting-visitors-who-browse-in-incognito-mode.md

 This snippet loads the FingerprintJS script to your webpage from the CDN.
 Once it’s loaded, you can load FingerprintJS with the token given to your account (it’s part of the code in the snippet).

 Before adding this code to your website, make sure to check your email and verify your email address with FingerprintJS first.
 This is necessary for the subscription to take effect.
-Also, make sure not to close the email verification page page, as you’ll use it to detect whether the code is working or not.

 Once you’ve verified your email, go ahead and add this script to any of your webpages.
 If everything is correct, the same page that showed you the code snippet should take you to the dashboard: